Diabatic quantum annealing for training energy-based generative models: Temperature calibration

 To compensate for this misalignment, we rescale the programmed energy function by a factor that aligns the effective temperature of the device with the target value.
 Specifically, this is implemented by dividing the coupling strengths by the ratio,

-before embedding the problem on the quantum annealer (see Algorithm~\ref{alg:training} line 3).
+where all inverse temperatures are evaluated at the fixed annealing time used for RBM training.
+This rescaling is applied prior to embedding the problem on the quantum annealer (see Algorithm~\ref{alg:training} line 4).
 This adjustment mitigates hardware imperfections and noise, bringing the resulting distribution into closer agreement with the target Boltzmann distribution.
+In this study, we adopt $\alpha=7$ for $\tau=5 \;\mathrm{ns}$, corresponding to the operating point used to generate the results shown in Fig.~\ref{fig:val_fig}.

 We validated this calibration by training RBMs with and without rescaling.
 The rescaled DQA produced significantly higher-quality samples (compare Fig.~\ref{fig:main_fig} green and blue lines).
 The corrected distributions yield more accurate thermal expectation values, which in turn lead to better gradient estimates and faster convergence of the RBM training.
 These findings establish temperature rescaling as an essential step for harnessing quantum annealers as practical Boltzmann samplers for machine learning.